 Artist

 Chanje Kunda is a poet, playwright and performance artist.
-She creates autobiographically inspired art that explores how the personal interlinks with the universal, and the political.
-Her work explores 21st century life, and aims to use art as a tool to transform lives, shift consciousness and also bring hope to an otherwise doomed and stressful modern existence.
-She predominately works as a solo artist in performance, across the literary, theatrical and live art sectors.
-She is a life long lover of the arts.
+She creates autobiographically inspired art about how the personal interlinks with the political.
+Exploring 21st century life, she aims to use art to transform lives, shift consciousness and bring hope to an otherwise stressful modern existence.

 Recent creative commissions have been received from Manchester International Festival and the Imperial War Museum.
 UK performance highlights include features at The Royal Albert Hall, the Southbank and the Royal Exchange, in addition to touring arts centres and festivals throughout the country .
 Internationally she has performed at the Calabash Literature Festival, Jamaica.
 As an artist-in-residence in the Netherlands, she has performed in Amsterdam, Rotterdam, Eindhoven and Groningen.
 She has also toured work to Zimbabwe and South Africa.
 Other international representation includes selection by the British Council for IETM conferences in Romania and Croatia.